·

 On a personal level you may lack confidence in yourself, and believe that you’re unworthy of love and experiencing nice things.

-• Avoiding events – personal or professional
+• Avoiding events or opportunities (personal and professional)

 Impact